How Glass Is Made

 The noise-reducing effect of thicker, heavier glass may be further optimized by using a flexible interlayer (PVB) to connect two single panes of glass.
-With this solution, the thickness and space weight remain the same; the pane, however gets “softer” and thus increases its insulating capacity in terms of sound waves.
+With this solution, the thickness and space weight remain the same; the pane, however gets “softer” and thus increases its insulating capacity by damping the sound waves.

 For centuries, generations have used glass for filling “light holes” in massive outer walls.
 This has drastically changed in the last three decades.
 Today glass itself forms and shapes the space and creates room enclosures, thus creating transparent architecture that allows people to feel close to nature.
 A glass’s finish on a façade always influences its reflective properties, which can range from being produced so that the glass is very reflective, reflects an overall color, or has a weak reflection.

 The screen-print which is mainly dedicated for painting partial areas and used for specific design colour which joins firmly with the glass surface and coating in the following tempering process.
 This technology is adopted for larger quantities and is ideal for parapet glasses components is less suitable for larger areas and homogeneous painting.

 Transparent elements can become more and more visual and functional decoration façets.
 From etching and shot blasting over the ceramic screenprint up to laminated glass with inside foils, the design can be a decorative ornament or symbol or also an all over illustration or matting.

 The one colour screen-print directly onto the glass has a long tradition.
 The enamel or ceramic paint which is a mixture of small milled glass and joining colour pigments is pressed with a scraper through the open parts of the sieve onto the glass.